 (2) (a) The department shall establish minimum requirements for the control and disposal of sewage from private and public buildings, including standards and procedures for variances from the requirements.

 (b) For gray water reuse systems, the department shall establish rules that:

 (i) allow the diversion of gray water from wastewater treatment systems and limit the amount of gray water flow allowed by permit;

 (ii) address the uses of gray water, including when and how gray water may be applied to land; and

 (iii) include any other provisions that the department considers necessary to ensure that gray water reuse systems comply with laws and regulations and protect public health and the environment.

 (3) An applicant for a variance from minimum requirements adopted by a local board of health pursuant to 50-2-116 may appeal the local board of health's final decision to the department by submitting a written request for a hearing within 30 days after the decision.
 The written request must describe the activity for which the variance is requested, include copies of all documents submitted to the local board of health in support of the variance, and specify the reasons for the appeal of the local board of health's final decision.

 (4) The department shall conduct a hearing on the request pursuant to Title 2, chapter 4, part 6.
 Within 30 days after the hearing, the department shall grant, conditionally grant, or deny the variance.
-The department shall base its decision on the board's standards for a variance.
+The department shall base its decision on the department's standards for a variance.

 (5) A decision of the department pursuant to subsection (4) is appealable to district court under the provisions of Title 2, chapter 4, part 7.